 VISAS & TRAVEL ADVISORY FOR FILMMAKERS:

 Almost all nationals require a visa to travel to Nauru, with some (such as Australia and New Zealand) needing a letter of invitation.
-Pioneer Media can assist in all facets of your visa to Nauru.
+Pioneer Media can arrange all facets of your visa to Nauru.